 Michelle Obama, Serena Williams & More Stars Dress As Beyonce To Ring In Her 36th B-Day

 Happy Bey Day!
-It’s Beyonce’s 36th birthday and that means her her closest friends and family are going all out to celebrate her.
-Stars like Michelle Obama, Serena Williams and Bey’s 5-year-old daughter Blue Ivy all posed for an amazing photo shoot as a tribute to the queen!
+It’s Beyonce’s 36th birthday and that means everyone’s going all out to celebrate!
+Stars like Michelle Obama, Serena Williams and Blue Ivy posed for an epic photo shoot as a tribute to the queen!

 Go, go, go, go go, go, go, Beyonce.
 It’s your birthday.
 We gon’ party like it’s yo birthday.
 While fans are ringing in Queen Bey’s 36th birthday with some fun tributes on social media and her hubby JAY-Z, 47, is singing his heart out to his love, some of her other nearest and dearest devised a much more elaborate plan for honoring the Lemonade artist.
 Eighteen of her relatives and squad members — including former first lady Michelle Obama, tennis star Serena Williams, Bey’s mom Tina Knowles and Destiny’s Child group members Kelly Rowland and Michelle Williams — dressed up in the queen’s iconic “Formation” video look for a photo shoot that resulted in an epic gallery posted as a tribute to the diva on her website for her birthday!
 Click here to see Beyonce’s sexiest pics since becoming a mom.